 What is the difference between batch and continuous reactors?

-Why is temperature control important in chemical reactors?
+Why is temperature control important?

 How do modern reactors improve efficiency?